Table of Contents

 Exploring the green cover in foreign soil is definitely sounds interesting, you may encounter rainforests, dry zone forests, mountain forests, riverine vegetation… the list goes on.
 Most holiday destinations have many forest types with different characteristics, based on elevation, rainfall, temperature and many other factors.
 Similarly, Sri Lanka (about Sri Lanka) is also home for many types of forests, and one prominent forests type found on the island of Sri Lanka is the riverine vegetation that has a unique setting compared to most other forests found in the island.
-This Madu River safari or Madu River boat ride allows you to explore one of the most important riverine forests of Sri Lanka.
+This Madu River safari of Sri Lanka or Madu River boat ride allows you to explore one of the most important riverine forests of Sri Lanka.

 Madu Ganga or Madu River is the second biggest wetland in Sri Lanka and included in most road trips of Sri Lanka.
 Same times the Madu River is the only Ramsar wetland in the country.
 Out of all riverine forests in Sri Lanka, Madu River is the most popular riverine vegetation on the island, therefore Madu river boat ride or Madu river safari of Sri Lanka should be in the bucket list of every visitor of Sri Lanka west and southern coast beach resorts.